-The students will gain knowledge in all aspects of suspension and steering to include inspection components. automatic and manual transmissions. wheel alignment. engine performance and diagnostic testing, electrical system operation and troubleshooting.
+The students will gain knowledge in all aspects of suspension and steering to include inspection of components, automatic and manual transmissions, alignment, engine performance diagnostic testing, and electrical system operation and troubleshooting.
 Proper techniques and procedures for diagnosis, repair and maintenance of these systems will be practiced, which will also require the students to utilize diagnostic and specialized equipment.
 Work-based learning is also part of this program to assist the student in development of his or her work skills.
 Instruction will include live vehicle work as well as working with computer software and training aids from automotive components.